 Getting around Lhasa by bicycle is a great way to explore the city on your own.
 Tricycle rickshaws and public buses are available for hire most anywhere in the city center.
 Road conditions outside of the major towns are often primitive, necessitating the use of a 4-wheel drive Landcruiser or mini-van.

-: Chinese and Tibetan fare is available in restaurants in Lhasa and the larger towns.
-Tibetan traditional fare consists of momos (dumplings), thukpa, noodle soup with meat or vegetables, and tsampa, a doughy mixture of roasted barley flour, yak butter, and water, tea or beer.
-Yak butter tea and chang, a fermented barley beer, are the local drinks; Chinese tea, soft drinks, mineral water and beer are available throughout Tibet.
+Chinese and Tibetan fare is available in restaurants in Lhasa and the larger towns.
+Tibetan traditional fare consists of momos (dumplings), Shukla, noodle soup with meat or vegetables, and tsampa, a doughy mixture of roasted barley flour, yak butter, and water, tea or beer.
+Yak butter tea and chang, a fermented barley beer, are the local drinks; Chinese tea, soft drinks, mineral water, and beer are available throughout Tibet.
 Dried yak or lamb meat and dried yak cheese are popular among the nomads.

-: We recommend both lightweight and warm clothing that can be easily layered.
-Sunglasses, hat and a scarf to protect your face against dust are essential.
+We recommend both lightweight and warm clothing that can be easily layered.
+Sunglasses, a hat and a scarf to protect your face against dust are essential.
 In the mountain areas, warm clothes are a must.
 (See our recommended clothing and equipment list.)

 Even in the summer, Tibetans cover most of their bodies.
 It is important to respect their culture by dressing accordingly.
 There are both pilgrims and beggars seeking alms; donating a small amount of money to pilgrims is acceptable, as many of the beggars are professionals.